huan-lui/hexagonal-multimodule/README.md

 You model it using **pure Java classes**.
 (We might use annotations for validation, for example, to avoid explicitly writing validation code, but never associated to infrastructure).

+🫵🏻: Let's develop the Home application, that allows you to see the temperature, humidity, etc. of your house and control you devices, air conditioning, etc. `HomeStatus` class.

 ### Second week: knowing that company needs from you: Application

 In the second week, your PM explains what you need to develop.
 She has ambitious plans about the application, but she wants to start with something simple.